AdamMcCarthyCS/web-dev-1-assignment-1/README.md

     - Separate sections with hr's to make the layout clearer
     - I didn't really give the pages different accents for the first two pages.
 How can I do that better?
 Borders look too hackish when i colour them?
     - I dont want to reinvent the wheel when I'm styling the sisters pages.
 Try to use some of the section classes to take care of the font, spacing, etc. The text-section should be reusable.
+- ### charlote.html
+    - Tinting the background-colour of a div looks cool and is simple to do with RGBA and making the colours more transparent!
+    - Adding a link to a google font is straightforward and most of them can be downloaded so you dont need to save them locally.
+    - I can mix up the three bio pages by changing the colours in the timeline and quote sections and also switching the timeline from right to left and vice versa
+    - I'm still undecided on the last three pages.
+Potentially three from:
+        - Literary influence
+        - Movie Adaptations
+        - All their books covers using grid layout
+        - Info about Brontë visits and societies like the one in Banagher, Offaly
+        -